Asphalt Massaka

 Asphalt Massaka is the debut album by German rapper Farid Bang.
 It released on 4 July 2008 over German Dream Entertainment.
+The feature part of "Mein Block" was changed in the 2015 re-release and digital release from Deso Dogg to a new part by the rapper Jasko.

 Musical style

 The album contains mainly battle rap tracks and diss tracks, including "Asphalt Massaka" and "Der Härteste im Land".
 Except for "Zweimal im Leben", a storytelling track, and "Jüngste Tag", a thoughtful song.

 According to an interview with Toxik from hiphop.de, Farid Bang explained that his disses and insults towards some German rappers are only to be taken "sportive".